San Diego Zoo Wildlife Alliance: Rebranding

 The rebranding also created a new program, the San Diego Zoo Global Wildlife Conservancy, intended to unify and raise the profile of the conservation efforts pursued by the Zoo, Safari Park, and the conservation science department.
 According to Erickson, the Conservancy "helps us communicate that we are more than a zoo; we are a wildlife conservation organization."
-One of the Conservancy's first initiatives was a partnership with Nature and Culture International, begun in 2011, to assume operation of the Cocha Cashu Biological Station in Peru's Manú National Park.
+One of the Conservancy's first initiatives was a partnership with Nature and Culture International, begun in 2011, to assume operation of the Cocha Cashu Biological Station in Peru's Manu National Park.
 The following year the Conservancy collaborated with the University of Sydney and James Cook University to use whole genome sequencing to better understand the genetic fitness of koala populations.

 2010s

 In 2010, San Diego Zoo Global hosted a conference of world experts to discuss "The Future of Zoos".
 For 2011 the organization reported its number of card-carrying members at 530,740, and combined attendance for the Zoo and Safari Park at nearly 5 million.
 In 2012 the organization partnered with the Autonomous University of Baja California's school of veterinary medicine to aid the California Condor Recovery Program in Mexico.
 The San Diego Zoo Academy, an internet-based training program for animal care staff worldwide, was launched that year.
 San Diego Zoo Global celebrated its centennial in 2016, with themed events at the Zoo and Balboa Park.